Professional 40

 Trip to Ireland (January 2002)

-Once again, Ann Heymann has been a motivating force in furthering the knowledge and understanding about wire strung harps, specifically the ancient Irish type instruments.
-She applied for and received a generous Jerome Foundation Grant to travel to Ireland, with her harpmaker, (me), to document the harps extant in Dublin.
-We arranged the trip to happen during a slow travel time, and slow tourist time.
+Ann Heymann has been, and continues to be, a motivating force in furthering our knowledge and understanding about early harps, specifically the ancient Irish wire strung instruments.
+She applied for and received a generous Jerome Foundation grant to travel to Ireland, with her harpmaker, (me), to document the harps extant in Dublin.
+We arranged the trip to happen during a slow travel and tourist time.
 The trip was a great success.
 We were given complete access to all of the harps in the National Museum of Ireland, the Trinity College, and the Guinness Brewery.
 We are very appreciative of the staff time that these institutions gave to us to make this possible.

-At the central Museum building we were able to examine the Ballinderry fragments, which have been mounted on a mocked-up, very large, harp.
+At the central Museum building we were able to examine the Ballinderry fragments, which have been mounted on a mock harp of the time period.
 In the same room is the St. Mogue shrine which has a likeness of a man playing a harp upon it, perhaps the first depiction of what could be considered the Irish harp as we have come to think of it.

 At Trinity College, we were given the great honor of handling the national treasure of Ireland- the Trinity College harp.
 It normally stands in a glass case in the gallery of the old library, a marvelous space.
 The harp has been restored at least twice in a major way, and one begins to see the argument for not restoring.
-There were details, especially inside the soundbox, that I was curious about, but they had been obliterated by wooden blocking and resins, to push the harp back into a reasonable shape and make it sturdy, for display.
-I can see the rationale, in this instance, since, as I mentioned, this particular instrument is very much a national symbol.
+There were details, especially inside the soundbox, that I was curious about, but they had been obliterated by wooden blocking and resins, to push the harp back into a reasonable shape and make it sturdy for display.
+In this instance, however, I can see the rationale for the cosmetic work since, as I mentioned, this particular instrument is very much a national symbol.

 Ann and Charlie Heymann, examining the pegs on the Trinity